TemaHromosoma/TemaHromosoma/README.md

-# Artem Yakovyshyn
+# Hi!
+I'm Artem

-**Junior QA Engineer — Manual & Automation**
+## I'm Junior QA Engineer — Manual & Automation
-📍 Funen, Denmark · Open to QA roles (on-site / hybrid / remote)
+📍 Funen, Denmark
+✅ Open to QA roles (on-site / hybrid / remote)

-QA engineer with 1+ year of commercial experience in fintech, focused on building reliable test coverage across the stack — from manual checklist-based testing and API verification to end-to-end and performance automation.
+QA engineer with 1+ year of commercial experience in fintech, focused on building reliable test coverage across the stack - from manual checklist-based testing and API verification to end-to-end and performance automation.

 ### What I work with